FaustoFaggion/42_school_phylosophers/README.md

 - Run indepently from others process
   - Have independent memory space
-  - When create a process, the parent variables are duplicated for the child process.
+  - When a process is created, the parent variables are duplicated for the child process.
   - Changes in variables on the parent process don't afect the variables in the child process.
 - File handlers are duplicated.